-1. Match-Fixing at the 2012 Olympics
+1. Match-Fixing at the 2012 Badminton Olympics

 The shameful play was covered by dozens of major news outlets including ESPN, ABCNews, and the Wall Street Journal.
-Sports fans were outraged by the deceitful competition that played out on what is considered the most sacred stage of sports.
+Sports fans were outraged by the deceitful competition in the badminton Olympics that played out on what is considered the most sacred stage of sports.
 Fans paid for tickets to watch this competition live and could be heard booing and chanting for competitors to be removed as world champion badminton players continued to serve the shuttlecock into and under the net intentionally.?

-2. Malaysia’s Badminton Match-Fixing Dishonor
+2. Badminton Malaysia: Match-Fixing Scandal & Dishonor

 He was fined $25,000 and handed a ban of 20 years.
 Tan Chun Seang was found to have committed fewer violations than Zulkiffli but was similarly fined $15,000 and given a ban of 15 years.
 The pair’s appeals to the BWF Ethics hearing panel were subsequently denied.

-3. BWF’s Women’s Uniform Oversight
+3. BWF’s Female Uniform Oversight

 Competitors worried that wearing a skirt OVER pants to meet both the dress code and personal beliefs would hinder their ability to move and play.
 Janice Forsythe, director of the International Centre for Olympic Studies at the University of Western Ontario is quoted by the New York Times as stating that ?
-This is a blatant attempt to sexualize women.?
+This is a blatant attempt to sexualize women?
 The BWF swiftly backtracked and scrapped that attempted dress code modification.

 4. New Zealand Badminton Team Name

 In 2005, New Zealand was testing the waters to refer to the national team as ‘The Black Cocks’.
 Although the name is technically a nod to the shuttlecock used in the sport, the scandalous suggestion raised some eyebrows.
 With sponsorship from condom companies and impotence pharmaceutical son the horizon, New Zealand eventually reneged on the idea after the BWF (then called IBF) expressed displeasure for this team name.

-5. The First Scandal in Badminton History?
+5. What is The First Ever Scandal in Badminton History?

 In what might be considered the earliest recorded scandal in Badminton history, Lyle Evans Mahan stirred some controversy in the early 1900s when he decided to participate in play without wearing his tuxedo at the Badminton Club of New York.
 It wasn’t until after this shocker that the club decided to let players compete wearing tennis clothes.